Homeroom (2021 film): Release

+Reception

-Critical reception
+Critical response

-The review round-up at Rotten Tomatoes for Homeroom had 85% of critics recommending the film, based on 46 reviews and an average rating of 7 out of 10.
+The review round-up at Rotten Tomatoes for Homeroom had 85% of critics recommending the film, based on 47 reviews and an average rating of 7 out of 10.
 The critics consensus reads: "Homeroom offers an encouraging -- and engaging -- look at young people preparing to leave high school behind and shape the future."
+Metacritic assigned the film a weighted average score of 68 out of 100, based on 12 critics, indicating "generally favorable reviews".
 Daniel Fienberg of The Hollywood Reporter wrote "You don't need heavy-handed foreshadowing to know that the class of 2020 is the COVID Class, to realize that the prom the bright-faced teens are looking forward to will never happen, that the graduation they're aiming for will be virtual, that the production of In the Heights scheduled to open on March 20 is never going to see its curtain raised.
 Homeroom is, in that sense, an inspiring tragedy, a portrait of resilient youth in unprecedented circumstances, the sort of thing that hasn't yet oversaturated Sundance, but probably eventually will.

 Brian Tallerico of RogerEbert.com wrote:

 "Nicks takes a verité approach to his subject, documenting students through the ups and downs of their final year in high school at a distance, letting them tell their own stories.
 The focus of the first half falls on a debate that would echo “Defund the Police” months later as students and community members fight the board about removing police officers from Oakland High School.
 Like a bit too much of “Homeroom,” I could have watched these board meetings for hours, Wiseman-style.
 The debate over adults who think that officers keep their kids safe opposite students telling them that uniforms don’t equal safety for a lot of young people is fascinating.
 And it’s wonderful to hear these young people discuss their concerns so openly, even if a lot of them seem to often fall on deaf ears."